smodin-io/fast-text-language-detection/README.md

 - Spanish tends to give the most false positives based on sheer quantity of percentage of false positives.

 - In attempting to add a second check with `franc` for a smaller difference in probabilities between language 1 and 2 (i.e. less than 0.2), only the worst performing languages showed significant benefit.
 There doesn't seem to be a trend for any other languages.
 You can see this data on the `COMPARISONS.md`.

+## Improving Accuracy

+Most incorrect suggestions are due to non-text characters (i.e. punctuation) that should be filtered out to provide better results.
+Please submit an issue for incorrect suggestions so we can work on improving the accuracy.

 ## Comparison NPM Libaries